jiangxincode/cnblogs/Linux学习之路.md

    unmet - Show unmet dependencies

-   search - Search the package list for a regex pattern	²éÕÒ°üº¬²¿·Ö¹Ø¼ü×ÖµÄÈí¼þ°ü
+   search - Search the package list for a regex pattern	æŸ¥æ‰¾åŒ…å«éƒ¨åˆ†å…³é”®å­—çš„è½¯ä»¶åŒ…

-   show - Show a readable record for the package	»ñÈ¡°üµÄÏà¹ØÐÅÏ¢£¬ÈçËµÃ÷¡¢´óÐ¡¡¢°æ±¾µÈ
+   show - Show a readable record for the package	èŽ·å–åŒ…çš„ç›¸å…³ä¿¡æ¯ï¼Œå¦‚è¯´æ˜Žã€å¤§å°ã€ç‰ˆæœ¬ç­‰

-   depends - Show raw dependency information for a package	ÁË½âÊ¹ÓÃÒÀÀµ
+   depends - Show raw dependency information for a package	äº†è§£ä½¿ç”¨ä¾èµ–

-   rdepends - Show reverse dependency information for a package	ÁË½âÄ³¸ö¾ßÌåµÄÒÀÀµ
+   rdepends - Show reverse dependency information for a package	äº†è§£æŸä¸ªå…·ä½“çš„ä¾èµ–

    pkgnames - List the names of all packages in the system